dappforce/subsocial-docs/docs/develop/SubsocialGraphQL.md

 ```

 The above query fetches the top 3 most liked posts of this year.
-You can choose the data you need about the query and leverage the power of GraphQL.
+You can choose the data you need from the query, and leverage the power of GraphQL.

 > Use the GraphQL [Playground](https://squid.subsquid.io/subsocial/graphql) to explore the queries.